venukakani/ABAP/README.md

 The result is displayed centered using WRITE : / 'Addition of two numbers is', z CENTERED.
 This program essentially adds two numbers (x and y) and showcases different ways to present the result using the WRITE statement with formatting options.

-2. **Program 2 - Arithmetic Operations with Selection Screen and Radio Buttons**
+2. **Program 2 - Arithmetic Operations with Selection Screen and Radio Buttons:**

 - Program Overview:
 The ABAP program ABAP_Prog2 allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) based on user input through a selection screen.